Rex Ray: Career

-Early in his career he worked as a digital graphic designer for nightclubs and for music shows.
+Ray's early designs include the first T-shirt and posters for the San Francisco chapter of the AIDS activist group ACT UP; guerrilla marketing fliers and posters for queer night clubs and rock and roll shows; and book covers for independent presses such as City Lights Books and High Risk/Serpent's Tail.
 He designed and performed with The Residents, as well as designed for David Bowie, among others.

 By the early 1990s he started a professional fine art practice.
 Ray had been one of the first artists to use Mac computer-based technology to create his art.
 He had two units in the Allied Box Factory building in the Mission District in San Francisco, one was his living space and the other was his art studio.

 Ray referred to his artwork as "paintings" even though they were often collage-based and lacked any traditional painting techniques.
-His larger works were made by custom printing on colored paper, which was adhered to a canvas with a wet glue; and as the glue got tacky, Ray would cut patterns into the papers, as well as collage with them, and finish the process by sealing the surface with resin.
+His source material was made with woodblock printing on colored paper.
+The sheets of printed paper were adhered to a canvas with a wet glue.
+As the glue got tacky, Ray would cut patterns into the papers, removing the extraneous paper, leaving the hand cut shapes to dry.
+Hi s large-scale canvases would require weeks of intensive labor and were composed of dozens of layers of cut, painted paper.

+In 2008, Ray illustrated 10,000 Dresses, written by Marcus Ewert.
+The illustrations for the book were created using his cut-paper collage methods.
+The book was a 2010 Stonewall Honor Book in Children and Young Adult Literature, a 2009 American Library Association Rainbow Book and was a finalist for the 2008 Lambda Literary Award for Transgender Literature.
+Despite these being honored with these awards, 10,000 Dresses experienced mixed opinions on whether or not it was appropriate to teach to its intended audience of young children.

-He died February 9, 2015, after a five year battle with lymphoma and was remembered by SFGate as a "versatile graphic designer who created book covers, tour posters and album art in San Francisco for 35 years."
+Ray died February 9, 2015, in San Francisco after a five year battle with lymphoma.
+He was remembered by The Guardian "as a major cultural force in the Bay Area of San Francisco, California, widely recognized for his collage work."
+Ray was also remembered by SFGate as a, "versatile graphic designer who created book covers, tour posters and album art in San Francisco for 35 years."